-This is where the summaries and links to new articles are posted.
-Stay current on food storage tips, long term storage ideas, what types of survival foods to invest in, how, where and what you will need for survival purposes, and more, by returning here on a regular basis.
+Get the latest from Family Survival Planning Blog here.
+The newest pages, food storage tips, long term storage ideas, deciding what types of survival foods to invest in, how, where and what you will need for survival purposes, and lots more information to help you prepare your families.

 If you live in an area where the fall and winter are cold, you might want to consider a root cellar for storing some of your garden produce, such as, potatoes, carrots, squash, pumpkins, and other root vegetables.
 Fruits like apples and pears can also be stored this way; plus it's a good place to keep all your canned foods if you don't have a basement.